MusicInfuser: Making Video Diffusion Listen and Dance: Conclusion

 \section{Conclusion}

 In this paper, we present MusicInfuser, a novel approach for generating dance videos synchronized with music by leveraging the rich choreographic knowledge embedded in pre-trained text-to-video diffusion models.
-Through our adaptation architecture and strategies, MusicInfuser successfully enables synchronized dance movements with musical inputs while preserving text-based control over style and scene elements.
-It achieves this without requiring expensive motion capture data, generalizes to novel music tracks, and supports the generation of diverse choreographies and group dance videos.
-By circumventing the prohibitive costs and restrictions of conventional approaches, MusicInfuser opens new possibilities for creative music-driven dance video synthesis.
+Through our adaptation architecture and strategies, MusicInfuser enables synchronized dance movements with musical inputs while preserving text-based control over style and scene elements.
+It achieves this without requiring expensive motion capture data, generalizes to novel music tracks and subjects, and supports the generation of diverse choreographies.